Who Cares? Empowering Students to be Agents of Change

 Sunday, November 29, 8:00–9:00 am PST (Pacific Standard Time)

-Megan Pattenhouse Mahfuza Rahman Michelle Strickland Melissa Wrenchey
+Megan Pattenhouse Mahfuza Rahman Michelle Strickland Dr. Melissa Wrenchey

 The panelists will discuss the projects their students completed as a part of the UN SGDs, how the students were motivated to care about those around them and spur them toward work on the PBLs.
 Attendees will walk away with insight into how to help students care about others.